Best and worst U.S. domiciles for American expats

 Pros:

-• Foreign Earned Income Exclusion: These states allow for the exclusion of a substantial amount of foreign-earned income, reducing the overall state tax liability for expats.
+• Foreign Earned Income Exclusion: These states allow expats to exclude a substantial amount of foreign-earned income from their income subject to state income taxes, reducing the overall state tax liability for expats.

 • Comprehensive tax structures: These states have detailed provisions for expats, which can simplify tax planning and compliance.